Bronze Age: Seima-Turbino phenomenon

-The Altai Mountains, marking a natural boundary between Siberia and Mongolia, have been identified as the point of origin of a cultural enigma termed the Seima-Turbino Phenomenon.
-It is conjectured that changes in climate in this region c.
-2000 BC, and the ensuing ecological, economic, and political changes, triggered a rapid and massive migration westward into northeast Europe, eastward into China, and southward into Vietnam and Thailand across a frontier of some 4000 mi.
-This migration took place in just five to six generations and led to peoples from Finland in the west to Thailand in the east employing the same metalworking technology and, in some areas, horse breeding and riding.
-However, recent genetic testings of sites in south Siberia and Kazakhstan (Andronovo horizon) would rather support spreading of the bronze technology via Indo-European migrations eastwards, as this technology had been well known for quite a while in western regions.
+The natural boundary between Siberia and Mongolia, i.e. the Altai Mountains, has been identified as the point of origin of a cultural enigma termed the Seima-Turbino Phenomenon.
+It has been conjectured that changes in climate in this region c.
+2000 BC triggered a rapid and massive migration westward into northeast Europe, eastward into China, and southward into Vietnam and Thailand across a frontier of some 4000 mi.
+Supposedly this migration took place in just five to six generations and enabled people from Finland in the west to Thailand in the east to employ the same metal working technology and in some areas, horse breeding and riding.
+However, genetic testings of sites in south Siberia and Kazakhstan (Andronovo horizon) would rather support spreading of the bronze technology via Indo-European migrations eastwards, as this technology had been well known for quite a while in western regions.

 It is further conjectured that the same migrations spread the Uralic group of languages across Europe and Asia, with extant members of the family including Hungarian, Finnish and Estonian.